srinidhidodo/SpellCheck/README.md

 Windows and Ubuntu

-1.Copy the folder SpellCheck onto your system.
+1.Copy the folder 'SpellCheck' onto your system.
 2.Open the terminal.
 3.Use the cd command to navigate to the directory containing the programs for the spell check.

 Ubuntu

-4.Type in the command make f install.txt
+4.Type in the command make -f install.txt
 5. ./exec.out to run the program

 Windows